How to Make Your Home Cozy This Winter

-While rugs are absent in the warm months, they’re essential for creating a cozy home in the winter.
+While rugs are absent in the warm months, they’re essential for creating a cozy comfortable home in the winter.
 No one wants to walk around on cold floors all the time!
 So, add rugs to bathrooms, kitchens, and hardwood floors throughout the house for a warmer texture and feel.

 11. Create a Space for Projects

-It will bring the family together as well as encourage house visitors to participate.
+As a result, it will bring the family together as well as encourage house visitors to participate.
 Plus it helps with keeping the tv and electronic time down in the winter.

 12. Change Your Sheets

 Lighting is key to setting the right mood and environment in your home.
 While top lights are great during the day, evening lamps (and twinkle lights) create the peaceful and calm space you want at night.